TomaszRewak/C-sharp-console-gui-framework/README.md

 ##### Border

 Draws a border around the `Content` control.
 The `BorderPlacement` and the `BorderStyle` can be adjusted to change the look of the generated outline.
+The `Border` will always take all of the available space when not stored in a control that defines a different layout behavior.

 ##### Boundary